tellor-io/algorandTellorV2/README.md

 - setting timestamp freshness to 120 enforces fresh data submissions
 ```

-Log application ids from terminal into `config.yml`
+- Update the application ids from terminal into `config.yml` for the medianizer and feeds.

 ```yaml
 feeds:
   BTCUSD: